 Intros setup musical pieces across the spectrum; however, Rock and Roll has perfected it better than any other genre.
 In fact, it’s easy to say that Rock and Roll has taken introductions to another level.

 Most songs start with a nice riff or a vocal interlude, but every now and then, a song will come along that is truly special.
-It separates itself from others by having a truly remarkable introduction that is so powerful it instantly connects with listeners.
+It separates itself from others by having a masterfully remarkable introduction that is so powerful it instantly connects with listeners.

 What is a staple of a great intro?
 When the first few cords of the song are played, and a listener will immediately know the artist, the album, and the song instantly.